 Wed June 6-Sunday June 10

-An intimate, intensive composition retreat with Hope Mohr in the remote woods of Mendocino County.
-Participants will have the opportunity for deep inquiry into their dancemaking over four days of making, unmaking, focused research, improvisation, reading, writing, and discussion.
+An intimate retreat in the remote woods of Mendocino County.
+Participants will enjoy deep inquiry through making, unmaking, focused research, improvisation, reading, writing, and discussion.
 Participants will receive individualized mentorship.
 Part of the work will include writing about the work.

-Participants can choose to camp in tents or sleep indoors.
+Participants can camp in tents or sleep indoors.

 Workshop fee includes room and board for 4 days and 4 nights.

 All food preferences accommodated.
 Open kitchen available.
 Participants are welcome to bring their own food to supplement meals.

 To apply, send statement of intent to email@example.com

 A Workshop with Heather Kravas